Calls grow in Germany to expel disputed US envoy - Journal du Cameroun

-Leading German politicians Tuesday called for the new US ambassador to be expelled after the staunch ally of Donald Trump was accused of meddling in domestic politics and aggravating already tense ties.
+A member of the German government on Tuesday accused the new US ambassador in Berlin of meddling in domestic politics and aggravating already tense ties, as left-wing parties called for the staunch ally of Donald Trump to be expelled.

 Richard Grenell took up his Berlin posting on May 8 and immediately irked Germany when he tweeted the same day that German companies should stop doing business with Iran as Trump quit the nuclear deal with the Islamic Republic.

-He stoked further outrage last weekend with reported comments to right-wing website Breitbart of his ambition to “empower other conservatives throughout Europe, other leaders”.
+He stoked further outrage last weekend with reported comments to right-wing news website Breitbart of his ambition to “empower other conservatives throughout Europe, other leaders.”

-Grenell also raised eyebrows with his plan to host a lunch on June 13 for Austria’s arch-conservative Chancellor Sebastian Kurz, described by the US envoy as a “rock star”.
+Grenell also raised eyebrows with his plan to host a June 13 lunch for Austria’s arch-conservative Chancellor Sebastian Kurz, described by the US envoy as a “rock star.”

-“What this man is doing is unheard of in international diplomacy,” Martin Schulz, former chief of the Social Democratic Party and an ex-European Parliament president, told national news agency DPA.
+The ambassador “is interfering in our internal affairs,” said Peter Beyer, coordinator for transatlantic cooperation in Angela Merkel’s government, in an interview with regional newspaper the Rheinische Post.

+“He should pay attention to the fact that we consider his start as ambassador to be difficult,” added the conservative politician, who will be present on Wednesday for a visit by the diplomat to the foreign ministry.

 “If a German ambassador were to say in Washington that he is there to empower the Democrats, he would have been kicked out immediately.

-Schulz had earlier tweeted that the US envoy did not behave like a diplomat but like a “far-right colonial officer”.
+Schulz had earlier tweeted that the US envoy did not behave like a diplomat but rather like a “far-right colonial officer.”

 Amid the row, Germany’s foreign ministry is seeking clarification from Grenell about his comments, with the topic to be raised at a pre-arranged meeting Wednesday between the envoy and senior official Andreas Michaelis.